bhvshsh2/star-patterns/README.md

 # star-patterns
-here will be different style star patterns in very simple way
+here will be different style star patterns in very simple way in python language